 Perspective | Protecting women, a partisan divider.
-Ain’t that America.
+Ain’t that America?

 And it begins at a roundtable on Capitol Hill, where lawmakers divided themselves by party lines and discounted their power to do anything to stop this kind of corruption.

-Much like Commanders owner Daniel Snyder, the Republicans on the House Committee on Oversight and Reform are refusing to stand up as leaders to ensure true accountability.
+Much like Commanders owner Daniel Snyder, the Republicans on the House Committee on Oversight and Reform are refusing to stand up as leaders to ensure accountability.

-If there was any, Snyder would have long ago been removed from the franchise.
-And if every member on that committee Thursday believed in protecting female employees from intimidation and unwanted sexual advances, they would unify by demanding the NFL release the report into Washington’s toxic workplace environment that was completed a year ago.
+If there were any, Snyder long ago would have been removed from the franchise.
+And if every member on that committee Thursday believed in protecting female employees from intimidation and unwanted sexual advances, they would unify by demanding the NFL release the report on Washington’s toxic workplace environment that was completed last year.

 But what should have been a black-and-white issue on workplace safety devolved into a conflict between red and blue.

-The five female former employees of Washington’s NFL franchise who shared their firsthand stories of sexual harassment on the job were younger back then.
-Some fresh out of college.
+The female former employees of Washington’s NFL franchise who shared their firsthand stories of sexual harassment on the job were younger then.
+Some were fresh out of college.
 They were unaware of taking their complaints to the Equal Employment Opportunity Commission, as Rep. Virginia Foxx (R-N.C.) suggested they should have.

-The women are older now, and sharper.
-Melanie Coburn sat in front of congressional members — some of the words of her statement highlighted in yellow — and alleged, in a steady voice, that Snyder once held a drunken party for employees at his Aspen, Colo., house and invited over prostitutes.
+The women are older now — and sharper.
+Melanie Coburn sat in front of congressional members — some of the words of her statement highlighted in yellow — and alleged, in a steady voice, that Snyder once held a drunken party for employees at his Aspen, Colo., home and invited over prostitutes.
 And Tiffani Johnston shared publicly for the first time her allegation that Snyder inappropriately touched her thigh at a work dinner, then later placed his hand on her lower back while encouraging her to take a ride in his limousine.
-Snyder denied both women’s accounts on Thursday.
+Snyder denied both women’s accounts Thursday.

 To these women, accountability remains absent because the man responsible for dragging the team’s culture into the gutter remains at the top.
-The name of the team can change, and the Commanders can pretend that new crest of theirs holds the depth and dignity befitting of a 90-year-old franchise.
+The name of the team can change, and the Commanders can pretend that new crest of theirs holds depth and dignity befitting a 90-year-old franchise.
 But no amount of glossy rebranding matters.
 As long as Snyder’s in charge, the rot still exists.

 “It was the culture he created.
 It was an abusive one.
 He berated the male employees when they didn’t do, what he considered, a good job.
 And then it was just the sexual culture that he created,” Johnston said, emphasizing the pronoun.
 “Every day, day in and day out.”